d0tTino/TBDSpaceRPG/Unity-MCP-Integration-Manual.md

 # Unity-MCP Integration Manual

+> **Project Note**
+> Unity is retained solely for exporting glTF assets into the Godot project.
+All runtime features are handled by the Godot engine.

 ## Introduction

-This guide explains how to integrate the Machine Control Protocol (MCP) with Unity for the TBD Space Game project.
+This guide explains how to integrate the Machine Control Protocol (MCP) with Unity to generate glTF assets for the TBD Space Game project.
 MCP enables AI-assisted development by allowing external tools to control Unity's editor functionality.

 > **Note**
-> The primary game engine is now Godot.
-Unity is maintained only for creating assets that are exported to `Assets_glTF/` for use in the Godot project.
+> While Unity is used for asset creation, Godot is the runtime engine.
+Export assets to `Assets_glTF/` for use in the Godot project.

 ## Setup Requirements